-During our first full investigation in April of 2009, we were amazed how large the ship was and how
+During our first full investigation, we were amazed how large the ship was and how lost we could

-lost we could get in the darkness.
+get in the darkness.
 Most of our investigations were performed in subdued light.
+Covering the

-Covering the investigation with video and audio proved to be tricky due to the ship's great sise and
+investigation with video and audio proved to be tricky due to the ship's great sise and limited

-limited access to power after hours.
-This and all following investigations were documented using
+access to power after hours.
+This and all following investigations were documented using special

-special IR camera setups to record directly to disc, eliminating the need for the usual "central
+IR camera setups to record directly to disc, eliminating the need for the usual "central command"

-in sequence as if several "spirits" had walked by in succession.
-Our female investigators, especially
+lighting up in sequence as if several "spirits" had walked by in succession.
+Our female

-the blonds, felt gentle tugs on their hair.
+investigators, especially the blondes, felt gentle tugs on their hair.

 The Mess areas, passages near sick bay, and #4 engine room seemed to have the most activity.